 “Any sign of weakness.”

-Richard was still digesting her words as they turned onto Nicole’s street.
+Richard was still digesting her words, as they turned onto Nicole’s street.
 He slowed down, in order to take in the layout of the block.
-The affluence of his surroundings was evident even in the darkness.
+The affluence of his surroundings was evident, even in the darkness.
 He was impressed.
-The houses were an interesting mix of boxy, flat-roofed modern homes and more traditional designs all looking down on the street from the lofty heights of higher ground.
+The houses were an interesting mix of boxy, flat-roofed modern homes and more traditional architecture, all looking down on the street from the lofty heights of higher ground.
 The manicured lawns flowed down to the street uninterrupted by sidewalks.

 There were very few cars parked on the street.
-Most vehicles were parked along the long, curving driveways which ran up and past the spacious houses.
+Most vehicles were parked along the long, curving driveways which ran up and past the spacious houses or stowed in detached garages tastefully tucked away behind the imposing homes.
 The lack of cars on the street posed a challenge to Richard.
 It limited the number of inconspicuous vantage points at which he could park.

 He pulled over close to her house, killed the headlights and sat pondering the best place to park in the morning.
 In the midst of his speculation, Rachel silently lay a hand on his arm and pointed back towards Nicole’s house.
 Richard could see the silhouette of Nicole’s petite figure momentarily highlighted in the glow of the light emanating from the front doorway before she closed the door and disappeared into the shadows.